Accused test taker in college admissions scandal to plead guilty

 Breaking News Emails

-A Harvard alumnus accused of taking SAT and ACT tests for college-bound teenagers of wealthy parents embroiled in a massive admissions-cheating scandal is expected to plead guilty to charges of conspiracy to commit mail fraud and money laundering, court documents show.
+A Harvard alumnus accused of taking SAT and ACT tests for college-bound children of wealthy parents embroiled in a massive admissions cheating scandal is expected to plead guilty to charges of conspiracy to commit mail fraud and money laundering, court documents show.

 Mark Riddell, a 2004 Harvard graduate, allegedly secretly took college board exams for students between 2012 and this past February.
 He was paid $10,000 per test, according to prosecutors.

-Riddell faces up to 20 years in prison in addition to supervised release for three years and a $250,000 fine.
+He faces up to 20 years in prison, in addition to supervised release for three years and a $250,000 fine.
 But the U.S. attorney for the District of Massachusetts said in a court filing that based on Riddell's "prompt acceptance of personal responsibility" for the offenses alleged, prosecutors would recommend a lesser sentence.

 Riddell apologized in a statement earlier this month for his role in the scandal.